Pre-Columbian era: Late Archaic period

 Until the accurate dating of Watson Brake and similar sites, the oldest mound complex was thought to be Poverty Point, also located in the Lower Mississippi Valley.
 Built about 1500 BCE, it is the centerpiece of a culture extending over 100 sites on both sides of the Mississippi.
 The Poverty Point site has earthworks in the form of six concentric half-circles, divided by radial aisles, together with some mounds.
 The entire complex is nearly a mile across.

-Mound building was continued by succeeding cultures, who built numerous sites in the middle Mississippi and Ohio River valleys as well, adding effigy mounds, conical and ridge mounds and other shapes.
+Mound building was continued by succeeding cultures, who built numerous sites in the middle Mississippi and Ohio River valleys as well, adding effigy mounds, conical and ridge mounds, and other shapes.

 Woodland period

 The Woodland period of North American pre-Columbian cultures lasted from roughly 1000 BCE to 1000 CE.
 The term was coined in the 1930s and refers to prehistoric sites between the Archaic period and the Mississippian cultures.
 The Adena culture and the ensuing Hopewell tradition during this period built monumental earthwork architecture and established continent-spanning trade and exchange networks.

-This period is considered a developmental stage without any massive changes in a short period, but instead having a continuous development in stone and bone tools, leatherworking, textile manufacture, tool production, cultivation, and shelter construction.
-Some Woodland peoples continued to use spears and atlatls until the end of the period, when they were replaced by bows and arrows.
+This period is considered a developmental stage without any massive changes in a short period but instead has a continuous development in stone and bone tools, leatherworking, textile manufacture, tool production, cultivation, and shelter construction.
+Some Woodland people continued to use spears and atlatls until the end of the period when they were replaced by bows and arrows.